dqops/dqo/docs/integrations/dbt/dbt-cloud-run-checks-use-case.md

+---
+title: How to Run Data Quality Checks with DbtCloud with Example
+---
-# DQOps run checks example with the DbtCloud
+# How to Run Data Quality Checks with DbtCloud with Example
-This example shows how to integrate DbtCloud jobs with running data quality checks with DQOps.
+This example shows how to integrate DbtCloud jobs with running data quality checks, and how to create a full data pipeline in Apache Airflow.

 ## Integration example